alesfav/alesfav.github.io/_pages/teaching.md

 nav_order: 4
 ---

-I enjoy teaching and mentoring.
+I enjoy teaching and mentoring students.
 In 2024, I was awarded the *Dean's Award for Teaching Excellence* at EPFL.

 #### Statistical Physics II